magiwanders/constellation_dockerfile/README.md

 Build an image:

-> WARNING: this builds the image with its current DockerHub name and version *magiwanders/constellation:x.x*.
-If you want to publish your own fork modify the first line of the Makerfile.
+> :warning: **This builds the image with its current DockerHub name and version `magiwanders/constellation:x.x`.
+If you want to publish your own fork modify the first line of the Makerfile.**

 ```
 make